WordOps/docs.wordops.net/docs/commands/site.md

 wo site create site.tld --pass=password
 ```

 This will set defined password as administrator password.
 If not defined it will generate random pasword for administrator.
-If you have special characters, you can quote them using single quotes like this :
+If you have special characters, you can quote them using single quotes like this:

 ```bash
 --pass='my$secret&'